SRDS-2022/ibdash/README.md

 ```
 $python ibdash.py --app lightgbm --mc ED_mc_gbm.xlsx
 ```
-which runs the orchestration for lightgbm application
+which runs the orchestration for lightgbm application.

+The result will give the corresponding average end-to-end latency under each scheme and the probability of failure.